Home Tutorials Training Consulting Books Company Contact us

 /**

-* Calculates the greatest common divisor for two numbers.
+* A utility class for calculating the greatest common divisor (gcd) of two numbers

 * <p>